 Sarlat (30 km) Sarlat La Canéda is a medieval town and also the capital of the Perigord noir region.
 The old town with its labyrinth of picturesque narrow streets and mansions in Gothic and Renaissance style is the perfect place for a stroll.
 There is a lively market on Saturdays.

-Lascaux (32 km) While the internationally famous Lascaux Cave and the paintings are not open to the general public (in order to preserve them), there is a visitor centre since December 2016 with replicas of the caves and paintings in original size, which can be explored by everyone.
+While the internationally famous original Lascaux cave and paintings are not open to the general public (in order to preserve them), there is a visitor centre since December 2016 with replicas of the caves and paintings in original size, which can be explored by everyone.
+The guided tours are professional and in various languages.
+Also suitable for children from about 8 years.

 Castelnaud (29 km) The Château de Castelnaud was built on a rocky spur in the heart of the Périgord noir.
 It offers a magnificent panoramic view over the Dordogne valley and beyond.
 It was built in the 12th century and is a perfect example of a medieval fortress.
 Today the château houses an important collection of weapons and armour.